blokin/rolling_softres/README.md

 # Rolling SoftRes

 This project was created to give World of Warcraft raid leaders an easy way to maintain a rolling soft reserve loot system.
-The rolling soft reserve system works by adding bonus points to your rolls for each raid you attend and place a soft-reserve on the same item.
-This script currently requires a MySQL database with a separate table per raid/group.

-Your first raid, you will have 0 bonus points.
-Your second raid, you will have 5 bonus points.
-Your third raid, you will have 10 bonus points.
-So on, and so forth.
+### What is "Rolling Soft Reserve"?

+SoftRes is short for "soft reservation".
+This loot system allows raiders to select an item (or sometimes two) from the raid to reserve.
+If that item drops and only one raider has the it reserved, it goes to them.
+If more than one raider has it reserved, they use /roll within the game and whoever rolls higher gets the item.

+To incentivize raiders to continue raiding with our group, we are implementing a "rolling soft reserve" system.
+What this means is that for each consecutive week a raider reserves the same item, they will receive bonus points which will be added on to their /roll.
+For example, Raider A is on week 5 of reserving the same item, and the rolling soft res system is configured to increment by 5 points per week.
+Raider B is new and is on his first week reserving that item.
+The item drops.
+Raider A rolls a 56, and Raider B rolls a 74.
+Typically Raider B would take the item.
+With the rolling soft res bonus points however, Raider A will get +25 to his roll for a total of 81, and Raider A will take the item.

-If you do not attend a raid, you will lose 5 points.
+Likewise, if a raider does not attend a raid, they will lose an equal number of bonus points.
-If you change your soft reservation, you will have 0 points.
-Changing your soft reservation sets your points to 0 and is a permanent change.
-You can not switch back to an item you previously had points for and recover those points.

-(You can change the number of points incremented for each run)

-### Notes

-- If you miss a raid, your bonus points will be decreased by the chosen increment value (You will lose the same amount of points you could have gained from attending the raid).
-- If you change the item you have soft-reserved, you forfeit your bonus points and start at 0.
-- If you are already at 0 points, you will not have points deducted for absence.
+If a raider changes their reservation, their points will be forfeit and reset to 0, which is a permanent change.

 ### Technical

-This project started as a Bash script and SQL database.
-I have modified it to be useable via the web using PHP, but I haven't had time to make it look nice.
-Currently, I am calling the bash script with PHP but plan to re-write it all in PHP eventually.
+This project started as a Bash script writing to a MySQL database.
+I have modified it to be usable via the web using PHP, but there's still work that needs to be done.
+It is now capable of handling multiple MySQL tables for tracking separate raid groups.
+Tables can be created/destroyed using the admin page.

+When a table is "destroyed", it renames to be in a "recycle bin" and is no longer displayed on the site.
+This is to prevent accidents from causing data loss as well as to safeguard against anyone with malicious intent destroying data.
+I will eventually add a recycle bin cleanup function once I make the admin panel more secure.

 ### Planned Enhancements